-Host Access Control allows you to lock down access to various services on your host in order to only allow specific IP addresses.
+Host Access Control allows you to lock down access to various services on your host to only allow specific IP addresses.
 This can be used to secure SSH connections to your server.

 For more information on how to use Host Access Control, and how it can be used to secure more services than just SSH, please see the following documentation.